Benerd College

 EDUC 270.
 Professional Practice.
 1-10 Units.

 EDUC 270 offers student teaching for the SB 2042 Multiple Subject credential in public schools, for full-day placement.
-The placement requires additional assignments and action research for the MEd Degree.
+The placement requires additional assignments and action research for the MA Degree.
 Prerequisites are completion of prerequisite coursework with grade “C” or higher, minimum GPA of 3.0, admission to Teacher Education/Credential Candidacy, CBEST passed, subject matter completed and approved, approval of a Certificate of Clearance, TB test clearance, program assessments completed, completion of Directed Teaching approval process and clearance by the Director of Field Experiences.
 The United States Constitution requirement must be completed to apply for a teaching credential.
 No other coursework permitted other than EDUC 172 and SPED 125X and weekend and vacation workshops, except that a candidate must petition in advance to the Teacher Education Program’s Director of Field Experiences for enrollment in an additional concurrent course.
-The course is open only to MEd Degree candidates.
+The course is open only to MA Degree candidates.
 Corequisites are EDUC 172 and SPED 125X.

 EDUC 271.
 Professional Practice Music.
 2-10 Units.